If you’re having symptoms of Graves’ disease after thyroidectomy, the problem may not be Graves.

 Some researchers believe that thyroid disease may begin with hormones like estrogen.
 When estrogen becomes dominant in the body, it pushes progesterone down and increases the bodies inflammation response.
 What causes estrogen dominance?
 Estrogen can get out of control when the body becomes stressed.
 So, it’s important to keep stress levels down, eat properly and exercise.
 In fact, some doctors say that with proper nutrition, rest and exercise some thyroid diseases can be reversed or at least very well controlled.
 For some patients though, Graves’ disease needs more effective medical intervention, like surgical reduction or a complete removal of the thyroid.
 Some patients elect to have radioactive iodine treatment to destroy or “ablate” some of the thyroid tissue in the hopes that the thyroid gland will cease the overproduction of hormones that cause a hyper state.

-Thyroidectomy is said to end Graves’ disease, however, for some patients, after having their thyroid removed it may not be the end of their symptoms.
+Thyroidectomy is said to end Graves’ disease, however, yet for some patients, having their thyroid removed may not be the end of their symptoms.